The-Abe/the-abe.github.io/_posts/2023-08-17-compose-vim-macros-and-commands-with-registers.md

 date: 2023-08-17 11:03 +0200
 ---

+# Compose Vim macros and commands with registers

 While using *Vim*, you have probably come across writing *macros* and *commands* and making a mistake.
 Editing your command in the *Command mode* readline input, is a pain for complicated commands and don't even get me started on editing complex